Title

 Follow the instructions for your particular breakaway valve if they differ from the instructions listed above.
 However, never modify the written instructions by changing or eliminating steps.

 Safety features should be checked each time before using the equipment in the field.
-See Table 7 for a checklist to prevent forgetting a safety check.

 Always use a hitch pin with a safety clip to be sure the nurse tank will not detach from the applicator and the applicator will not detach from the tractor.
 Use the safety chains when moving equipment on public roads.

-The condition of the applicator knives is important for safety reasons as well as quality application.
+The condition of the applicator knives is important for safety reasons as well as quality of the application.
 Knives in poor condition may result in frequent stops for cleaning and unplugging, increasing exposure to anhydrous ammonia.
 Plugged knives can trap pressurized ammonia that will be released when the knife is cleared.

 Sagging low-pressure discharge hoses are a source of exposure to anhydrous ammonia because the anhydrous ammonia in the sag will flow toward the applicator knife and be released when the machine is lifted out of the ground.
 All low-pressure tubes on the applicator should be of the same length for a uniform delivery to the knives.
 Extra hose lengths can be coiled and securely fastened to the frame to reduce sagging.